 Why make noise when you can manipulate silence?
-And odd thing to say perhaps but if anybody can make a noise (and they pretty much can) trapping silence inside exquisite sonic bubbles take a whole different set of skills.
+An odd thing to say perhaps but if anybody can make a noise (and they pretty much can) trapping silence inside exquisite sonic bubbles takes a whole different set of skills.
 But that is what Mr Dog The Bear continues to excel at.
-Already you could level an accusation of my writing erring on the side of pretentious, and not for the first time, but some music just makes you reach for very “out there” ways of describing things.
+Already, you could level an accusation of my writing erring on the side of the pretentious, and not for the first time, but some music just makes you reach for very “out there” ways of describing things.
 When presented with three, middle-class white kids with guitars and an extensive Oasis record collection, such predictable and everyday music can be described in predictable and everyday terms.
 The sort of music made by Mr Dog The Bear requires whole different approaches.

 As always Mr Dog the Bear makes music for the sake of it.
 There is no full band that I know of, no live shows, no genre to stick too, no hidden agenda and seemingly no long term plan.
+Art for arts sake!
 But if these or other tracks from this shadowy outfit ever turned up on the end credits of a cult film or driving the action of a Hollywood blockbuster then far from being surprised by such a turn of events, I for one would be thinking why did that take so long to happen?